The Cooler: Plot

 Shelly calls Natalie to his office and reminds her that he hired her to date Bernie so he wouldn't leave Vegas, not to fall in love with him, which has made him both happy and lucky.
 He forces her to leave town abruptly, which hurts Bernie and ruins his luck.
 Natalie does truly love Bernie, though, and returns, thus restoring Bernie's luck.
-Shelly goes to Bernie's motel room and begins packing for Natalie and hits her, cutting her face.
+Shelly goes to Bernie's motel room and begins packing for Natalie.
+Arguing, Shelly slaps Natalie thus knocking her face into a mirror which shatters and leaves her severely cut up.
 After a tense exchange wherein she claims Bernie is the closest thing Shelly has to a friend and he doesn't want him to leave, he simply leaves her there.
 When Bernie comes home, she reveals Shelly hired her to pretend to like him, but she truly fell in love with him.
+Bernie takes Natalie to the hospital emergency room after which he consoles her over her injured face.

 Banking on his good luck brought on by Natalie's devotion, Bernie confronts Shelly and calls him a coward with nothing in his life but the casino.
 Shelly lets him go on the condition he pay back the $150,000, which Bernie tries to win at craps.
 Larry wants Shelly to stop Bernie’s hot streak, but Shelly takes him into the men’s room and beats him, breaking his hand.
 Bernie leaves, and he and Natalie drive away from Vegas.
-He pulls over and reveals that he won a lot of money, but a cop presumably sent by Shelly approaches and readies to kill them.
-Shelly gets in his car and finds his partner waiting for him.
-On Larry's behalf, he whacks Shelly, saying they have to protect their interests.
-A drunk driver accidentally hits and kills the cop and Bernie remarks their luck must have turned.
-They drive off finally free.
+He pulls over and reveals that he won a lot of money, but a cop presumably sent by Larry approaches and readies to kill them.
+Meanwhile, Shelly gets in his car and finds his partner waiting for him.
+On Larry's behalf, he murders Shelly, saying they have to protect their interests.
+A drunk driver accidentally hits and kills the cop and Bernie remarks it was freaky luck, a freaky accident.
+Larry meets with investors as new director of casino operations and toasts a very bright future.
+Bernie and Natalie shown driving off into desert leaving a casino billboard behind them.